MF42-DZH/ModePile/README.md

 Requires the above to compile and run.
 The "res" directory in the "required files" needs to be merged with the one in the NullpoMino folder.

-Please note that development for this pack has completely ceased.
-There are no more updates coming out from any of the developers.
-You may try and carry on development from whatever state of disarray we left this in.

 [![ModePile Pack CI](https://github.com/0xFC963F18DC21/ModePile/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/0xFC963F18DC21/ModePile/actions/workflows/main.yml)

 ## Modes Available: